jaanga/jaanga.github.io/home/r4/readme.md

 [Jaanga.github.io]( http://jaanga.github.io ) is a [GitHub]( http://github.com ) [organization]( https://github.com/jaanga/jaanga.github.io/tree/master/home/r4 )
 with source code at [github.com/jaanga]( http://github.com/jaanga ).

-The name 'Jaanga' was chosen because it sounds jazzy, it is short and search results indicate uniqueness.
+The name 'Jaanga' was chosen for this effort because it sounds jazzy, it is short and search results indicate uniqueness.
-This is because Jaanga is about writing software that is fun, easy and gets things done.
+Similarly the concept of Jaanga is to be a place to help you write software that is fun, easy and gets things done.

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->